Laboratorio-Percepcion-Artificial-UAQ/LaOrdenDelHuracan/README.md

 ```

 This repository was developed as a collaborative academic and technical effort between the Laboratorio de Percepción Artificial, Universidad Autónoma de Querétaro, and the Instituto Mexicano de Tecnología del Agua (IMTA).

-If this repository becomes associated with a manuscript, technical report, dataset, or challenge submission, please also cite the corresponding academic reference.

 ```

 If this repository becomes associated with a manuscript, technical report, dataset, or challenge submission, please also cite the corresponding academic reference.